Zhang Shengmin

-Zhang Shengmin (张升民; born February 1958) is a general of the Chinese People's Liberation Army Rocket Force.
+Zhang Shengmin (张升民; born February 1958) is a general of the Chinese People's Liberation Army Rocket Force who is currently serving as the second-ranked vice chairman of the Central Military Commission.

 He is a member of the Central Military Commission (CMC) and Secretary of the CMC Commission for Discipline Inspection.
-He is also a Deputy Secretary of the Central Commission for Discipline Inspection, the top anti-corruption agency of China.
+He is also a Deputy Secretary of the Central Commission for Discipline Inspection, the top anti-corruption agency of the Chinese Communist Party (CCP).

 Career

 Zhang Shengmin was born in 1958; his ancestral home is in Wugong County, Shaanxi Province.

 Zhang Shengmin spent most his career as a political commissar in the Second Artillery Force (now the People's Liberation Army Rocket Force).
 He served as Political Commissar of the Second Artillery Force Command Academy, and then of a missile base of the Second Artillery Force.

 In 2010, when he was posted at a military base in Northwest China, he led more than 1,000 troops in the reconstruction work immediately after the 2010 Yushu earthquake in Qinghai Province.
 His unit helped to build emergency living quarters for the monks at the Changu Monastery (禅古寺), the largest Kagyu Tibetan Buddhist temple in Yushu Tibetan Autonomous Prefecture.

 In January 2017, Zhang was appointed Secretary of Commission for Discipline Inspection of the Central Military Commission.
 He replaced General Du Jincai, who was closely associated with the former CMC vice-chairmen Guo Boxiong and Xu Caihou, both of whom had been investigated for corruption.

 During the 19th National Congress of the Chinese Communist Party in October 2017, Zhang was elected a member of the 19th Central Committee.
 He was also made one of the four members of the Central Military Commission and one of the eight deputy secretaries of the Central Commission for Discipline Inspection, which is in charge of investigating corruption by Communist Party members.
 A week later, on 2 November 2017, Zhang was promoted to the rank of general (shang jiang) by CMC chairman Xi Jinping.